-To supplement their health, add calcium-rich fish flakes or pellets to the tank.
+Asian clams prefer calcium-rich fish flakes or pellets.
 Algae wafers are also suitable for feeding clams.
-Grind large food particles into smaller bits before adding to the aquarium.
+Grind large food particles into smaller bits before adding them to the aquarium.

 Always check the water quality when keeping clams.
 Things to look for are spikes in ammonia, dead tank mates, cloudy or foul-smelling tank water.
 All these are signs that the clam may be dead or dying.

 Tank Mates For Asian Gold Clams